paltalabs/create-soroban-dapp/docs/src/create-soroban-dapp/overview.md

 `npm create soroban-dapp@latest`

-Then, cd inside the new project repository.
+Then, navigate inside the new project directory:

+`cd projectname.`